AlanGraham/Existential/Existential.Net.Docs/articles/using/resolving_ca1062.md

 they just make them a bit more consistent and informative; and you'll still need to decide for yourself how to handle them.

-[Maybe&lt;T&gt;](xref:using_maybe.md) takes a little more getting used to, but it's the better option.
+[Maybe&lt;T&gt;](xref:using_maybe.md) takes a little more getting used to, but it's probably the better option as it doesn't throw an exception.
-It can be used to prevent exceptions as a result of unexpected nulls altogether, making your code more robust.
 It's similar in concept to [Nullable&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1) - it may or may not contain a value - but takes the approach a little further.
 Take a little time to read
 <em>[Using Maybe&lt;T&gt;](xref:using_maybe.md)</em> and see if it's for you.